KUVS-DT

 KUVS-DT (channel 19) is a television station licensed to Modesto, California, United States, broadcasting the Spanish-language Univision network to the Sacramento area.
-It is owned and operated by TelevisaUnivision USA alongside Stockton-licensed UniMás outlet KTFK-DT (channel 64).
-Both stations share studios on Arden Way near Cal Expo in Sacramento, while KUVS-DT's transmitter is located near Valley Springs, California.
+It is owned and operated by TelevisaUnivision alongside Stockton-licensed UniMás outlet KTFK-DT (channel 64).
+The two stations share studios on Arden Way near Cal Expo in Sacramento; KUVS-DT's transmitter is located near Valley Springs, California.

-KUVS-DT is one of the oldest Spanish-language TV stations in California, having gone on the air from Modesto as KLOC-TV in 1966 and adding Spanish-language programs in 1972.
-It was owned by Chester Smith, a country and western performer, and aired a hybrid Spanish and Christian program format under the KLOC-TV and KCSO call signs between 1972 and 1997, when Univision purchased the station.
-Most operations moved to Sacramento in 1998.
+Channel 19 in Modesto was founded by country and western performer Chester Smith and began broadcasting as KLOC-TV on August 26, 1966.
+It was an English-language independent station but struggled to obtain programming once distributors raised their rate.
+As a result, the station simulcast co-owned KLOC radio during the day and began airing Spanish-language shows at night.
+By the 1970s, it was specializing in daytime Christian programming and evening Spanish-language programming.
+Its coverage area expanded to include Sacramento in 1975; the call sign changed to KCSO-TV in 1981 when Smith sold KLOC radio.
+Over the course of the 1980s, Smith built several additional television stations in central California and Nevada broadcasting Spanish-language programming.

+Chester Smith sold KCSO to Univision in 1997; Smith retained the call sign, so the station was renamed KUVS-TV.
+The station moved most of its operations from Modesto to Sacramento after the sale.
+It produces local Spanish-language newscasts for the market as well as a weekly public affairs program seen on other Univision stations in California.

 All of KUVS-DT's subchannels are rebroadcast in the immediate Sacramento area on KEZT-CD (channel 23), and KTFK-DT also rebroadcasts the Univision subchannel of KUVS-DT to provide improved coverage.